dapphub/dapptools/src/seth/README.md

     seth estimate [<options>] --create <code> <data>

 Options are similar to [`seth send`], but no transaction is published.

+### `seth etherscan-source`

+Fetch the source of a contract from etherscan.
+Requires etherscan api key.

+    seth etherscan-source <address> [<options>

+Returns a json with source and options.
+For just the source, try:

+`seth etherscan-source <address> | jq .SourceCode -r`

 ### `seth events`